ThomasSt0rm/VNI/Docs/StepsTaken.md

 2. CodePipeline triggers a build
 3. CodeBuild will put a new Docker image in ECR

-In ECS there is also a demo service 'demo_services' which runs multiple instances of the task, the logs can be access in AWS CloudWatch.
+In ECS there is also a demo service 'demo_services' which runs multiple instances of the task, the logs can be accessed in AWS CloudWatch.